 Here is what will get your application rejected immediately:

-- If you’re applying for roles in Content & Research, Partnerships, or other client-facing positions, the language on your CV and application should be perfect.
+- If you’re applying for Content, Partnerships, Support, Policy & Governance, or other client-facing positions, the language on your CV and application should be perfect.
 Typos and grammatical errors will lead to rejection.

 - We care about the details.
 We generally don’t interview candidates with badly formatted CVs.
 We believe that the folks who join us are the ones who put in those extra hours to perfect the details.

-- Don’t just tell us how you really want to learn “data science” and SocialCops would be a great fit.
+- Don’t just tell us how you really interested in “data science” and SocialCops would be a great fit.
 Tell us how you uniquely will make a mark with SocialCops.

 - Do your research on SocialCops before applying.
-If you call us an e-commerce startup or say that you want to work for us because we’re a prestigious company, you’ll likely be rejected.
+If you call us an e-commerce startup or say that you want to work for us because we’re a prestigious company, rejection is highly likely.

 Step 4: Phone Screening

-If we like your application, we’ll invite you to a brief phone screening with our HR team.
-The purpose of this call is to understand you better.
-This call doesn’t require any prior preparation, so just be genuine.
+If we like your application, we’ll invite you to a 15-minute phone screening with someone from the team you’re applying for.
+The purpose of this call is to understand you better over a quick call.
+This doesn’t require any prior preparation, so just be yourself.

 Step 5: Do a Task

 After the phone screening, we send each candidate a short task to complete within 8 days.
 We’ve found that a hands-on task is the best way to see how talented and skilled someone really is.
-If you complete a task well, we know you have the skills to contribute to our work.
+If you complete a task well, we know you’ve got the skills to really contribute to our work.

 Step 6: Evaluating the Task